framedsc/Sitesource/markdown/GameGuides/baldursgate3.md

 \* _[ReShade v5.9.1 or above](https://reshade.me/#download) is required to avoid crashing the game._

 \*\* _Vulkan works with ReShade, but does not have depth buffer support.
-DirectX 11 is recommended._
+DirectX 11 is recommended.
+Should be patched in ReShade v5.9.2 and above._

 ## In-game Controls